 - Newsletter Contribution

-- Management of the Adverse Drug Reaction and Drug Information Databases
+- Management of the Adverse Drug Reaction database

 - Participation in key multidisciplinary health system committees

 - Development of operational skills through biweekly staffing

 - Design and complete a self-directed residency project suitable for

 presentation and publication that will be beneficial to the institution

 - One or more preceptors will serve as advisors for the project

 - Present a poster at ASHP Clinical Midyear Conference and United Healthcare Consortium conference